 Long-gone, unique designs

-If you’re shopping for antique jewels from Sotheby’s or Christie’s, look for historical styles that aren’t as common anymore.
+If you’re shopping for jewels from Sotheby’s or Christie’s, look for historical styles that aren’t as common anymore.

 One example is Georgian jewelry, which is very rare.
-Jewelry from this era, which lasted from 1714-1830s, were tailored to the gem’s shape instead of visa versa.
+Jewelry from this era, which lasted from 1714-1830s, were tailored to the gem’s shape instead of vice versa.
 This was because they didn’t have the technology to cut the stones as precisely as we do today.
 Themes in their designs also often featured flowers, bows, and lace.

 Another more recent goldmine for jewels comes from the Art Deco period in the early 1900s.
 Auction House Christie’s has noted that original art deco earrings are hard to find.
 Keep an eye out for lavish, creative designs made for Hollywood stars in the 30s if you believe more is more.